grafana/agent/docs/sources/flow/getting-started/migrating-from-prometheus.md

    any non-critical issues and output the flow configuration using a best-effort conversion by including the `--bypass-errors` flag.

-    {{% admonition type="caution" %}}
-    If you bypass the errors, the behavior of the converted configuration may not match the original Prometheus configuration.
-    Make sure you fully test the converted configuration before using it in a production environment.
+    {{% admonition type="caution" %}}If you bypass the errors, the behavior of the converted configuration may not match the original Prometheus configuration.
+Make sure you fully test the converted configuration before using it in a production environment.{{% /admonition %}}
-    {{% /admonition %}}

     ```bash
     grafana-agent convert --format=prometheus --bypass-errors --output=OUTPUT_CONFIG_PATH INPUT_CONFIG_PATH